Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Introduction

-To capitalise on our findings, we propose a novel data pre-processing method for unsupervised depth learning.
-Our analysis (described in \secref{sec:pose-effects}) indicates that image pairs with small relative camera rotation and moderate translation should be favoured.
-Therefore, we search for image pairs that fall into our defined translation range, and we weakly rectify the selected pairs to remove their relative rotation.
-Note that the processing requires no ground truth depth and camera pose.
-With our proposed data pre-processing, we demonstrate that existing state-of-the-art (SOTA) unsupervised methods can be trained well in the challenging indoor NYUv2 dataset~\cite{silberman2012indoor}.
-The results outperform the unsupervised SOTA~\cite{zhao2020towards} by a large margin (0.147 \vs\ 0.189 in the AbsRel error).
+Inspired by image rectification~\cite{fusiello2000compact} which has been used a standard pre-processing for the stereo matching task~\cite{hirschmuller2007stereo}, we propose to weakly rectify video frames for the effective depth learning.
+To be specific, we compute the relative rotation between image pairs and warp them to their common image plane, which results in rectified pairs that have no relative rotational motions, and we use these pairs for unsupervised depth learning.
+This is achieved by leveraging the traditional feature matching~\cite{lowe2004distinctive, Bian2019Gms} and epipolar geometry~\cite{nister2004efficient, hartley2003multiple}, while no ground truth data is required.
+With our proposed data pre-processing, we demonstrate that existing state-of-the-art (SOTA) unsupervised methods~\cite{monodepth2,bian2021ijcv} can be trained well in the challenging indoor NYUv2 dataset~\cite{silberman2012indoor}.
+Consequently, our results outperform the unsupervised SOTA~\cite{zhao2020towards} by a large margin.

+Furthermore, towards end-to-end learning without requiring a manual pre-processing, we propose an Auto-Rectify Network (ARN), which draws philosophies from Spatial Transformer Network~\cite{jaderberg2015stn} and elegantly incorporates the proposed weak rectification into the modern deep learning framework.
+The ARN, along with our proposed novel loss functions, can automatically learn to rectify images during the unsupervised training.
+The obtained results are comparable to training models on the pre-processed data.
+We make comprehensive ablation studies on the proposed methods, and validates the generalization of our trained model and learning method in several standard datasets, including ScanNet~\cite{dai2017scannet}, 7-Scenes~\cite{shotton2013scene}, and KITTI~\cite{Geiger2013IJRR}.

-To summarize, our main contributions are three-fold: \begin{itemize} \item We theoretically analyze the effects of camera motion on current unsupervised frameworks for depth learning, and reveal that the camera rotation behaves as noise for training depth CNNs, while the translation contributes effective supervisions. \item We calculate the distribution of camera motions in different scenarios, which, along with the analysis above, helps to answer the question why it is challenging to train unsupervised depth CNNs from indoor videos captured using handheld cameras. \item We propose a novel method to select and weakly rectify image pairs for better training.
-It enables existing unsupervised methods to show competitive results with many supervised methods in the challenging NYUv2 dataset. \end{itemize}
+To summarize, our main contributions include: \begin{itemize} \item We theoretically analyze the relation between depth and two motion components in the warping.
+Along with the experimental analysis of the camera motion distribution in different scenarios, we answer the question why it is so challenging to train unsupervised depth CNNs from indoor videos captured by handheld cameras. \item We propose a data pre-processing method to address the complex motion, which significantly boosts the learned depth accuracy and validates our motivation. \item We propose an Auto-Rectify Network with novel loss functions towards end-to-end learning, resulting in an improved unsupervised depth learning framework. \end{itemize}